-I’ve been running video clocks in my office for a couple years now.
-I find I interact with them in different ways; going from just referencing the time to escaping into the movieness to enjoying the purely visual experience.
-One thing I have learned is how much I like variety and how important variety can be for these clocks to sustain interest.
+In 2018 I had been running video clocks in my office for a couple years.
+I found that I interacted with them in different ways; going from just referencing the time, to escaping into the movieness, to enjoying the purely visual experience.
+One thing I learned was how much I like variety and how important variety can be for these clocks to sustain interest.
 The quality or interest value of the individual minutes also affect whether clocks have sustaining value.
-I am really sick of some minutes that were bad ideas or poorly done.
-And yet others I continue to enjoy despite having watched them over and over again.
-Watching these clocks, I am impressed by how limited I am in what I can create compared to what is possible.
+I was really sick of some minutes that were bad ideas or poorly done.
+And yet others, I continued to enjoy despite having watched them over and over again.
+Watching these clocks, I was impressed by how limited I was in what I could create compared to what was possible.

-On one hand I want to share these with a broader audience.
-To reach the people with weird brains like mine, who might find them interesting and stimulating.
-On the other, I feel I’m a long way from having enough material for a really good sustaining clock, with variety and quality.
+On one hand I wanted to share these clocks with a broader audience.
+To reach people with weird brains like mine, who might find them interesting and stimulating.
+On the other, I felt I was a long way from having enough material for a really good sustaining clock, with variety and quality.

 First: The best way to make video clocks available to the largest number of people is to have them run from a website over the internet.
 That way any computer or tablet can be used as a clock.

 Second: The best way to get enough material to sustain a variety of video clocks is to have other creative people contribute to a library of video clock files.
 And there are plenty of creative people.